Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

+- The combined points per game average of the two teams, 53.4, is 9.4 points above Sunday's over/under.

-- The two teams combine to average 53.4 points per game, 8.9 more than the total in this contest.
+- The 42.8 combined points per game that these two squads have allowed this season are 1.2 fewer than the 44 total in this contest.

-- These two squads combine to surrender 42.8 points per game, 1.7 fewer than this contest's over/under.

-- Titans games this season feature an average total of 51.4 points, a number 6.9 points higher than Sunday's over/under.
+- The average total in Titans games this season is 51.4, 7.4 points above Sunday's over/under of 44.

-- The 44.7 PPG average total in Saints games this season is 0.2 points more than this game's over/under.
+- The 44-point over/under for this game is 0.7 points below the 44.7 points per game average total in Saints games this season.

 Titans stats and trends

-- Tennessee has seven wins against the spread in nine games this year.

-- The Titans have been favored by 3 points or more three times this season and have covered the spread in two of them.

-- Tennessee's games this year have hit the over on five of nine set point totals (55.6%).
+- Tennessee's games this year have gone over the total in five out of nine opportunities (55.6%).

-- Tennessee is 7-1 against the spread and 7-1 overall this season when the team puts up more than 19.4 points.
+- When Tennessee puts up more than 19.4 points, it is 7-1 against the spread and 7-1 overall.

-- Tennessee is 5-1 against the spread and 5-1 overall when the team piles up more than 347.0 yards.

-- The Titans have turned the ball over 12 times this season, one fewer than the Saints have forced (13).
+- The Titans have 12 giveaways this season, while the Saints have 13 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tennessee's matchup with the Saints.